-Lenin, figurehead of the Bolshevik party and the first leader of Soviet Russia, was born Vladimir Ilyich in the town of Simbirsk in 1870.
-Lenin’s father was a schools inspector of mixed ethnic heritage, including Russian, German, Swedish and Jewish strains.
-A generation before the Ulyanovs had been lowly serfs – however Lenin’s father obtained a university education, began working as a teacher and rose to become a schools inspector.
+Vladimir Lenin was the leader of the Bolshevik movement, the first ruler of Soviet Russia and the dominant figure of the Russian Revolution.
+Lenin was born Vladimir Ilyich Ulyanov in the town of Simbirsk in 1870.
+The Ulyanovs were of mixed ethnic heritage, including Russian, German, Swedish and Jewish strains.
+Only a generation before the Ulyanovs had been lowly serfs but Lenin’s father obtained a university education, began working as a teacher and rose to become a schools inspector.
+Ulyanov encouraged free thinking and political discussion in the family home.
 Their humble background provided the Ulyanovs with empathy with Russia’s peasant and working classes; they were also politically informed and liberal-minded.
-In her memoirs, Lenin’s sister recalled the family home being filled with passionate discussion and debates about the situation in Russia.
+In her memoirs, Lenin’s sister later recalled the family home filled with passionate discussion and debates about the situation in Russia.

 Nina Tumarkin, historian